arcamens/arcamens/site_app/static/site_app/help/index.md

 It would list all cards that contain the strings 'python django', 'render template' ad 'form' either in the label or data attribute.

-Notice that if you wanted the search pattern to be matched only against archived cards then it would be necessary to mark the field Done as checked.
+Notice that if you wanted the search pattern to be matched against archived cards instead, then it would be necessary to mark the field Done as checked.